Snapshot of a favorite project

 The team leaders often fail to submit this data.
 Missing data is problematic: it's crucial for tracking programmatic goals as well as for fundraising.

-An initial one-month research sprint, combined with participatory design sessions, produced a series of actionable insights.
+Generative research sprint and participatory design sessions produced a series of actionable insights.
 These included:

 - Creating a single digital space for team leaders to easily find useful content.

 - Prioritizing mobile functionality.
 Team leaders are often on public transportation and leading busy projects in the field, with limited access to desktop screens.

 - A suite of modifications to the existing system and product, including highlighting summary attendance data to better supervise volunteers and automating attendance reminder emails.